MNCTV: Early days

 When it was founded TPI produced a two-hour educational programming block targeted to elementary students, middle school students, and high school students, from 08:00 to 10:00 WIB.
-To do so, it cooperated with the Department of Education and Culture (now Ministry of Education, Culture, Research, and Technology).
+To do so, it cooperated with the Department of Education and Culture (now Ministry of Primary and Secondary Education, Ministry of Culture and Ministry of Higher Education, Science and Technology).
 Programming time began at 6:00am with the country's first breakfast TV show produced by the channel, with the rest of the day dedicated to cartoons and other child-friendly programming, signing off early afternoon.

 In April 1991, the block was expanded into 4 hours, from 08:00 to 12:00 WIB; later to 6.5 hours, from 06:30 to 12:00 WIB; and in 1992 TPI was already broadcasting eight hours in a day, from 06:00 to 14:00 WIB, with several hours being a joint simulcast with TVRI for its educational programming.
 On January 23, 1993, TPI began to air its first soap opera program as a distraction, while it expanded broadcasting hours to 15.5 hours, from 05:30 to 21:00.
-By then it gained its own frequency - TPI UHF Channel 34, later on moved to Channel 37.
+By then it gained its own frequency - TPI UHF Channel 34, later on moved to Channel 37 in 18 May 1993.
+The broadcast in UHF marked a milestone for Indonesian television.

 1993–2003: Splitting service

-In 1995, TPI moved to Gate II Taman Mini Indonesia Indah in East Jakarta, with the opening of new studios as part of the celebrations of 50 years of nationhood.

 On 23 January 1993, TPI began to air its first reality TV show.
 Three years later, TPI launched its own news programming.
 After TPI ended its ties with TVRI on 1 October 1998, TPI split becoming its own dedicated channel and its educational programs were displaced by more soap operas and entertainment programming, while it began to air to more Indonesian provinces.

+In 1995, TPI moved to Gate II Taman Mini Indonesia Indah in East Jakarta, with the opening of new studios as part of the celebrations of 50 years of nationhood.

-In late 1997, the channel retired the original branding name in favour of the on-air name "Televisi Keluarga Indonesia" ("The Indonesian Family Channel") which introduced in 1996.
+In late 1997, the channel retired the original branding name in favour of the on-air name "Televisi Keluarga Indonesia" ("The Indonesian Family Channel") which introduced in early 1996.
 Its logo bore a resemblance to that of the Family Channel (now Freeform in US and Challenge in UK).
 On 18 May 2001, the TPI name was used but only using the simple word "TPI" instead.
-TPI began to expand more programs that related to musics, sports, and cartoons.
+TPI began to expand more programs that related to music, sports, and cartoons.
+TPI's broadcasting of the Tom and Jerry series is considered to be a cult classic for Indonesian fans, but it also controversially and excessively viewing and teaching cruelty to animals behavior to anyone who watching it, thus destroying the educational television images on the eyes of society.

 Since 2004, it has focused on dangdut programs.
-The most successful dangdut contest, Kontes Dangdut TPI (KDI, later Kontes Dangdut Indonesia), is a version of RCTI's Indonesian Idol.
+The most successful dangdut contest, Kontes Dangdut TPI (KDI, later Kontes Dangdut Indonesia), is a version of RCTI's Indonesian Idol, in turn a version of Pop Idol.

-On 12 February 2002, TPI announced that it would broadcast Formula One racing (known as TPI Sport and Racing World) to replace RCTI as the official F1 station, due to financial problems.

-On 2002−03, TPI announced that it would broadcast for the Italian football league Serie A.